Skip to content

 Understanding SEO

 Using the power of Google and other search engines requires an understanding of what their algorithms are doing.
-Search Engine Optimisation is the process of making your hotel stand out from all the rest by using ‘keywords’ which will be picked up in a search, and then help to push that search up the rankings.
+Hotel Search Engine Optimisation is the process of making your hotel stand out from all the rest by using ‘keywords’ which will be picked up in a search, and then help to push that search up the rankings.
 Remember, the higher the SEO rankings, the more likely you will be noticed by potential guests, and that they will ‘click through’ to your website.
 The skill of using keywords is to have descriptors which paint as precise a picture as possible, in as few words as possible.
 For example, ‘Comfortable hotel ideal for hikers in the heart of the Lake District’ gets straight to the core message, with the keywords ‘comfortable hotel’ and ‘Lake District’ hitting the right SEO notes.

 SEO-tips-for-hotels-1